fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 ## Plain osquery

-If you'd like to use the native osqueryd binaries to connect to Fleet, this is enabled by using osquery's [TLS API plugin](http://osquery.readthedocs.io/en/stable/deployment/remote/).
+Osquery's [TLS API plugin](http://osquery.readthedocs.io/en/stable/deployment/remote/) lets you use the native osqueryd binaries to connect to Fleet.

 You can find various ways to install osquery on your hosts at https://osquery.io/downloads.
 Once you have installed osquery, you need to do three things on your hosts: